By Leticia Reyes

 Your tuition deposit will secure your enrollment in the college.
-Deposits can be hundreds of dollars and are usually nonrefundable.
+Deposits can be hundreds of dollars and are usually non-refundable.
 If you can’t afford to pay the tuition deposit, call the financial aid office to see if they're able to waive the charge.
-For helpful information about tuition deposits, see this uAspire resource.

 2. Accept your financial aid

 Some colleges require you to accept your financial aid by logging into your student portal or sending a signed copy of your financial aid offer back to the college.
-If you’re taking out loans, complete entrance loan counseling and sign your Master Promissory Note.
+If you’re taking out loans, complete Loan Entrance Counseling and sign your Master Promissory Note.
 Remember to make a plan for paying your bills in the case you have to cover fees/tuition out of pocket.

 3. Identify important dates and deadlines

 After the tuition deposit, there will be other deadlines to meet for a smooth start in the fall.
 Be sure to check your emails and student portal for information on deadlines.
-You may be required to take a placement test, and there may be a required orientation during the summer.
+You may be required to take a placement test or attend orientation during the summer.
 If you’re living on campus, you may need to fill out housing forms and put down a housing deposit by a certain date.